 If a suspected case test negative for EVD, and, re-testing is not required, no further special action is required for waste and isolated objects from the person’s residence.

-Appropriate PPE must be worn for cleaning body fluid spills (as described above in Infection control, isolation and restriction).
+Appropriate PPE must be worn for cleaning body fluid spills, including gloves, disposable impermeable overshoes or boots, and P2/N95 masks with face shields/goggles and fluid resistant gowns or fluid resistant overalls.
 Spills should be cleaned using a spill kit.
 In the absence of a specific kit, spills should be absorbed with paper towels, liberally covered with a 5,000 ppm sodium hypochlorite solution and left to soak for 30 minutes before being wiped up, and disinfect the area again.

 Limit the equipment that enters the patient’s room, as it must be dedicated to the patient throughout their stay and cannot be used elsewhere.
 Disposable equipment and linen should be used wherever possible.

-See Appendix 12 for further information on cleaning and disinfection.
+Appendix 10 for further information on cleaning and disinfection.

 Items stained or containing body fluids are treated as clinical waste, and double bagged as the waste leaves the room.
 Waste must be stored securely prior to collection.
 Toilet waste may be flushed as usual, except where specific local requirements exist to the contrary.
 Disposable bed pans can be disposed of into the clinical waste after the addition of high absorbency gel, if available.

-See Appendix 13 for further information on waste treatment and disposal.
+Appendix 11 for further information on waste treatment and disposal.

 Where local transmission of EVD is thought to have occurred, a thorough review of contributing environmental factors should be undertaken.
 This should include a review of infection control procedures, and opportunities for exposure to environments contaminated by body fluids.

-If a case has had exposure to animals in Australia it may be appropriate to consult with animal health authorities to assess the risk that animals could have become infected.
-Dogs have previously been shown to have developed antibodies to Ebola Virus, but to date, it has not been reported that dogs have any clinical signs of infection
+If a case has had exposure to animals in Australia it may be appropriate to consult with the relevant state or territory animal health authority to assess the risk that animals could have become infected.
+Dogs have previously been shown to have developed antibodies to Ebola virus but, to date, it has not been reported that dogs have any clinical signs of infection (39).

 Contact tracing is conducted to identify and monitor persons who may have had contact with a probable or confirmed EVD case.
 Contacts of suspected cases should also be considered for contact management, particularly if there is likely to be a delay in confirming or excluding the diagnosis in the suspected case.

-Contacts should be provided with information about the disease and risk of transmission, and monitored for the development of symptoms for 21 days after the last exposure to the case while the case was likely to be infectious (i.e. the maximum incubation period).
+Contacts should be provided with information about the disease and risk of transmission, and monitored for the development of symptoms for 21 days after the last exposure to the case while the case was likely to be infectious (i.e. the maximum incubation period) (see

-Based on an exposure risk assessment, there may be circumstances where restrictions are considered, such as for contacts who are healthcare workers, or for people planning travel to rural or remote areas with limited access to healthcare.
+Based on an exposure risk assessment, there may be circumstances where restrictions are considered, such as for contacts who are HCWs, or for people planning travel to rural or remote areas with limited access to healthcare.

-Contacts who develop a fever within 21 days of the last possible exposure to an infectious case should be immediately isolated, medically evaluated and assessed as per Appendix 4.
+Contacts that develop a fever within 21 days of the last possible exposure to a suspected case should be immediately isolated, medically evaluated and assessed as per

-Contacts of an EVD case are assessed for their likely level of exposure using the contact questionnaire (Appendix 5), and managed according to risk category as per the table below.
+Contacts of an EVD case are assessed for their likely level of exposure using the contact questionnaire (Appendix 5), and managed according to risk category as per Table 1.